Custodial Services at WA005 Bothell, WA

 Buyer not available

 The Department of Defense, specifically the U.S. Army Corps of Engineers, is preparing to issue a Request for Quote (RFQ) for janitorial services at the Tri-Lake Project Office and Maintenance Building located in Littleton, Colorado.
 The contractor will be responsible for providing all necessary labor, supervision, materials, and equipment to perform weekly cleaning services, primarily on Wednesdays during specified evening hours, with adjustments for federal holidays.
-This opportunity is set aside for small businesses under the NAICS code 561720 for Janitorial Services, with a base contract period from July 1, 2025, to June 30, 2026, and the possibility of four additional extension years.
+This opportunity is set aside for small businesses under the NAICS code 561720 for Janitorial Services, with a base contract period from July 1, 2025, to June 30, 2026, and four optional extension years.
 Interested parties must register in the System for Award Management (SAM) to qualify for contract awards, and inquiries can be directed to the contracting officer, Euemduan Osmera, at euemduan.c.osmera@usace.army.mil.
 The solicitation is anticipated to open around April 18, 2025, and close on May 2, 2025.

 Buyer not available